 Unlocking the molecular characteristics of an individual’s genetics impacts their likelihood of developing or surviving particular conditions.
 What sets precision medicine apart from current treatment conventions is the degree of reliance on and involvement of genomic data.
 Granular data helps physicians make highly specific decisions on treatment plans that may essentially be more effective for patients.

 Insights gleaned from harnessing genomic data are nothing short of revolutionary, even in its infancy.
-As focus intensifies on precision medicine, genetic testing is becoming cheaper, allowing researchers to collect large volumes of data from diverse patient groups.
+As focus intensifies on precision medicine revolution, genetic testing is becoming cheaper.
+Allowing researchers to collect large volumes of data from diverse patient groups.
 Consequently, clinical, pharmaceutical, and socioeconomic data, and the application of analytics, help researchers observe patterns in the effectiveness of particular treatments.

 Clinical trials can then test and validate hypotheses.
 And if the results are positive, these will support guidelines, practices, and treatments for specific conditions.